AshridgeTechnologies/elemento/stories/Backlog.md

 -------

 ### Move to GitHub
+- Update GitHub from working copy
-- Run from GitHub and CDN
+- Get or update working copy from GitHub

 ### Priority for customer-facing apps
 - JavaScript functions